Skip to content

 Rotating an Image with Python

-Rotating images involves transforming an image by shifting its pixel positions around a specific point based on an angel.
-In most cases, that specific point is the center and angles are in degrees (e.g., 90°, 180°, 270°, or custom angles like 45°).
+Rotating images involves transforming an image by shifting its pixel positions around a specific point based on an angle.
+In most cases, that particular point is the center, and angles are in degrees (e.g., 90°, 180°, 270°, or custom angles like 45°).

 A negative angle represents a clockwise direction.